trc492/TrcAttendance/README.md

 ```
 The parameters are optional.
 By specifying them, the program will start with the correct
 log file opened and the meeting place filled in.

-In the "Start in:" field of the shortcut, put in the location of the folder where the jar
+In the `Start in:` field of the shortcut, put in the location of the folder where the jar
 file and the log data are stored.

-In the "Run:" field of the shortcut, select "Minimized".
+In the `Run:` field of the shortcut, select `Minimized`.
 This will cause the command console
 associated with the java program to be minimized.

 With the above recommendation, you can create multiple shortcuts on the desktop.
 For example,
 we have both an FRC and FTC teams.
-We created two shortcuts "Frc2016Attendance" and
+We created two shortcuts `Frc2016Attendance` and
-"Ftc2016Attendance" each has different parameters specifying a different log file and meeting
+`Ftc2016Attendance` each has different parameters specifying a different log file and meeting
 place.